AshJToomey/Netflix-TV-Show-Sorter/README.md

 ## 🚀 How to Run

+1. Clone the repository or download the script

+2. Run the program:
 python sorter.py

-Then follow the prompt to choose a sort key:
+3. Follow the prompts:
 Sort shows by (rating / episodes / runtime):
+Sort order? (asc / desc):

 ## 📊 Chart Output
 If you have matplotlib installed, it will show a bar chart comparing sort times.